Pegcetacoplan: Legal status

-On 14 October 2021, the Committee for Medicinal Products for Human Use (CHMP) of the European Medicines Agency (EMA) adopted a positive opinion, recommending the granting of a marketing authorization for the medicinal product Aspaveli, intended for the treatment of adults with paroxysmal nocturnal hemoglobinuria.
+In October 2021, the Committee for Medicinal Products for Human Use (CHMP) of the European Medicines Agency (EMA) adopted a positive opinion, recommending the granting of a marketing authorization for the medicinal product Aspaveli, intended for the treatment of adults with paroxysmal nocturnal hemoglobinuria.
 The applicant for this medicinal product is Swedish Orphan Biovitrum AB (publ).
-Pegcetacoplan was approved for medical use in the European Union in December 2021.
+Pegcetacoplan was approved for the treatment of paroxysmal nocturnal hemoglobinuria in the European Union in December 2021.

+In June 2024, the CHMP recommended the refusal of a marketing authorization for Syfovre, a medicine intended for the treatment of geographic atrophy caused by age-related macular degeneration.
+The manufacturer requested a re-examination in July 2024.
+In September 2024, the CHMP continued to refuse a marketing authorization after a re-examination.